hzeller/timg/README.md

 #### Half block and quarter block rendering

-The half block rendering (`-p half`) uses the the unicode characters [▄](U+2584 - 'Lower Half Block') and [▀](U+2580 - 'Upper Half Block').
+The half block pixelation (`-p half`) uses the the unicode characters [▄](U+2584 - 'Lower Half Block') and [▀](U+2580 - 'Upper Half Block').

-The quarter block rendering (`-p quarter`) uses eight different blocks.
-By choosing the foreground color and background 24-bit color, `timg` can simulate 'pixels'.
+The quarter block pixelation (`-p quarter`) uses eight different blocks.

+With both of these pixelations, choosing the foreground color and background 24-bit color, `timg` can simulate 'pixels'.
+With the half-block pixelation, this can assign the correct color to the two 'pixels' available in one character cell, in the quarter pixelation, four 'pixels' have to share two colors, so the color accuracy is slighlty worse but it allows for higher spatial resolution.

+The `-q` command line flag allows to choose between `-p half`, `-p quarter`, also possible to just shorten to `-ph` and `-pq`.
+Default is `-pq` (see [above](#pixelation) how tihs looks like).

 Terminals that don't support Unicode or 24 bit color are not supported; they will probably not show a very pleasent output.

+The [Kitty] terminal has a special feature that allows for directly displaying high-resolution pictures.
+If `timg` is running in a Kitty terminal, it will automatically use that mode (or you can choose it explicitly with `-pk`).

+The [iTerm2] and [wezterm] also have a mode that allows to show images directly.
+This currently is not autodetected yet.
+So if you are on iterm or wezterm use `-pi` to choose that mode.

 #### Half block: Choice of rendering block